 Want to learn more about SAS or Business Analytics in general?

-Besides SAS experts Passionned Group also offers various other services such as business intelligence training (selection) advice and of course a well-stocked knowledge base.
+Besides SAS experts, Passionned Group also offers various other services such as business intelligence training, (selection) advice, and of course a well-stocked knowledge base.
 This total package of (independent) Services Business Analytics can make your organization more successful.
-Please contact us about your challenges and we would like to accept the challenge, together with you.
+Contact us about your challenges and we’ll take it on together.